humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-04-xpath-in-javascript-part-3.md

     var xmldoc = createDocument();
     xmldoc.loadXML("");

 The second way to create an XML document is to request the XML via `XMLHttpRequest` and access the `responseXML` property.
-This property contains a DOM document whenever the server&#8217;s response has a content type of `text/xml`.
+This property contains a DOM document whenever the server's response has a content type of `text/xml`.
 The DOM document is created for you using the most recent (and appropriate) MSXML version.

     var xhr = new XMLHttpRequest(),
         xmldoc;